Frontex chief accused of possible rights 'cover up'

 But critics say the rules are being used as a pretext to legalise pushbacks, noting each person must have their individual cases first examined.

 It is unclear why Leggeri asked the fundamental rights officer to remove the evidence.
-The agency has yet to reply, when pressed for a comment.
+When pressed, the agency later said that no Frontex assets nor officers had been involved.

+"No information was removed but on the contrary, the goal of the SIR (serious incident report) is to request clarification from the involved parties," it said, in an email.

 But the episode points to a host of other problems in the EU's largest and most well-funded agency, cited by the MEP report.

-Note: This article was updated at 9:48 on 16 July, 2021 with a response from Frontex